mamo007/MHLoader-and-API/README.md

 - Fully controlled from backend (Mysql and PHP).
 - Controlled by GroupIds for (VIPs and Members).
 - Auto-Update is included in the system with version check.
-- More flixable as it using .net core and many more features inside.
+- More flexible as it using .net core and many more features inside.

 ## How to use